jackwillis/wordle/README.md

 ### Continuous integration

-Run the "install-git-hooks" script before using Git.
+Run the "install-git-hooks" script before making changes to this project.

-See also GitHub workflows.
+See continuous integration tasks in ".github/workflows/".